Search via the API

 metadata keys are stored internally in

-snake_casea metadata field such as
+snake_casea metadata field like

 Simple filter example